 If an individual has a genetic risk of addiction, the pathway to developing the disease becomes more probably with poor coping skills, an inability to self-regulate, and poor response to stress.
 Living in an environment that produces adverse childhood experiences are the other factors that elevate the risk of addiction.

 The rational part of the adolescent brain isn’t fully developed and won’t be until age 25 or so.
-Unlike an adult, teens process information with the amygdala, the emotional part that makes impulsive decisions like experimenting with substances.
-Repeated drug use triggers the brain to release dopamine at a high rate and begins to rewire the brain and arrest its normal development triggering it to seek more of the substance.
+Repeated substance abuse triggers the brain to release dopamine at a high rate and begins to rewire the brain and arrest its normal development triggering it to seek more of the substance.